adammertel/GIS-and-humanities/README.md

 ### 1. Create point-layer dataset and export it as .csv

 - Create a new table in MS Excel, LibreOffice Calc, Google Spreadsheets...
-- Rows are records, columns are variables
+- Rows are records; columns are variables
-- Two columns for geographic coordinates - name it e.g., X and Y
+- Two columns for geographic coordinates - X and Y
 - Define value domains for each column - e.g., column "label" is a text, column "certainty" is a boolean (TRUE, FALSE values), and column "price" is a number
+- Fill the values for each record based on the defined domains

 <figure class="image">
   <img src="./pictures/csv.png" height="auto" />